 are interested in UK marine conservation, there are opportunities available both in the UK and

 Marine Rescue Charities:

-Marine Rescue charities are involved with the rescue and rehabilitation of sick, injured or stranded marine animals.
-Relevant training: The Level 3 Diploma in Marine Animal Rescue.
+Marine Rescue charities are involved with the rescue and rehabilitation of stranded, injured or sick

 Marine Careers in Aquariums:

-Other Aquarium careers include administration staff, such as: Assistant Director, Personnel Director, Finance Director and general office staff, veterinary team, volunteer co-ordinator, fundraising director, gift shop/facilities manager.
+Other Aquarium careers include administrative staff, such as finance director, assistant director and personnel director, general office staff, veterinary team, fundraising director, gift shop/facilities manager and volunteer co-ordinators.